 Plan Change Risk is the potential for the provisions of the Program to be changed such that the funding or benefits are changed materially.
 In addition to the actual payments to and from the Program being changed, future valuation measurements can also be impacted, with Program changes leading to deviations between actual future measurements and those expected by prior valuations.
-The historical review section will show that plan change risk has been a significant driver of deviations in the actual measurements for this Program from those expected by the valuations.
+For this Program, this risk is partially mitigated by the constitutional requirement that any Program changes creating new actuarial liabilities must be fully funded.
+Note that the Plan change that is shown in the 10-year history chart in this section is the result of a timing difference of when liabilities and assets were transferred to this Plan from other Programs - the result showing a liability loss in one year followed by a Plan change gain in the next.